 Olga Lengyel

-Olga Lengyel was born in 1908 in a part of Romania that later became Hungary.
-In 1944 she and her parents, husband and two sons were forced into a cattle car and deported to Auschwitz-Birkenau.
+Olga Lengyel was born in 1908 in Cluj, the capital of Transylvania (now in Romania) to a Jewish family.
+She studied medicine in Cluj, where she met her husband, Dr Miklós Lengyel.
+They had two children.
+Together they opened a medical sanitorium, headed by her husband.
+In May 1944, she and her parents, husband, and two sons were forced into a cattle car and deported to Auschwitz-Birkenau, the Nazi death camp.
 Olga was the only member of her family to survive.

-A trained physician’s assistant, Olga was put to work in the Auschwitz infirmary where she also secretly toiled with the French underground through small acts of resistance smuggling letters and packages to other members of the cell.
-Following liberation, Olga headed to New York, by way of Odessa and France, and in 1947, she published Five Chimneys: A Woman Survivor’s True Story of Auschwitz, one of the earliest testimonies to depict the barbarism of the Nazis.
-Thirty years later, her vivid exposé of the death camps became one of the haunting testimonies that inspired William Styron’s award-winning novel, Sophie’s Choice.
+Following liberation, Olga headed to New York, by way of Odessa and France.
+In 1947, her book, Five Chimneys: A Woman Survivor’s True Story of Auschwitz, was published, one of the earliest testimonies to depict the atrocities of Auschwitz.
+Thirty years later, her vivid exposé of the death camp became one of the haunting testimonies that inspired William Styron’s award-winning novel, Sophie’s Choice.

 Olga eventually remarried and moved to Havana with her new husband, Gustav Aguire, only to be ousted by Castro’s communist revolution.
 New York beckoned once again.
 Here, Olga founded the Memorial Library and Art Collection of Second World War, chartered by the University of the State of New York.
 The Olga Lengyel Institute, headquartered in her elegant residence, is part of Olga’s legacy, carrying on her mission of actively educating future generations about the Holocaust, other genocides, and the importance of human rights.